William Bredin

 William Fletcher Bredin (1862 – 1942) was a Canadian pioneer businessman and politician.
-He intermittently farmed and operated businesses in the Canadian West and then served as MLA in the Alberta Legislature.
+He intermittently farmed and operated businesses in the Canadian West and served as Liberal MLA in the Alberta Legislature from 1905 to 1909.

-Born in Stormont County, Ontario, he went west to Winnipeg where he farmed with his father near Winnipeg.
+Born in Stormont County, Canada West he went west to Winnipeg where he farmed with his father near Winnipeg.
 He moved to the U.S. and provided railway ties to the Northern Pacific Railway.
 Liver-Eating Johnson advised him to join his brother who was farming in Edmonton.

 In 1882 he went north on the Whoop-up Trail to Calgary then north on the Calgary-Edmonton Trail to Edmonton, arriving shortly after his brother died.
 He took over the homestead and was joined by his father.
 He spent some time in Calgary working in a coal mine and settled at Red Deer Crossing in 1883, where he took over a claim from Esias Myers.
 He sold his Edmonton farm in 1884 and prospected for valuable minerals in the Rockies.

 In Calgary, he opened a store with R. Steen, engaged in freighting between Calgary and Edmonton, and was active with the Oddfellows.
 He also established the Climax coal mine, 22 mi southwest of Calgary.

 He established the Buffalo Lakes Trading Post in the area later known as Lamerton in 1892, when there were only seven settlers in the area.
 He sold the post to Joe Edminson in 1895.

 Around 1897, he travelled by boat down the Athabasca River to the Mackenzie River.

-He eventually settled in the Peace River Country, where he opened a series of fur trading posts with James Cornwall and Alexander Monkman; they sold these to the Revillon Frères in 1906.
-By 1907 he claimed to have lived "all over the Northwest pretty well".
+He opened a chain of fur trading posts with James Cornwall and Alexander Monkman in the Peace River Country; they sold these to the Revillon Frères in 1906.
+In 1907 he claimed to have lived "all over the Northwest pretty well".